Photo from Unsplash

 Christ’s Special Friends

-These three disciples belonged to the inner circle of our Lord’s friends.
-There must have been something in them that peculiarly endeared them to Him.
-We know that Peter was a leader among the apostles, and also a bold confessor; that John was “the disciple whom Jesus loved;” and that James was the first of the band to die as a martyr.
-It is very encouraging to look at Peter who was admitted to such high privileges; a man with so many faults, who made so many mistakes, who even at the last shamefully denied Christ, and yet we remember that he was one of our Lord’s closest friends.
-It gives encouragement to us that, with all our faults, we may yet be very dear to Christ.
+These three disciples—Peter, James, and John—were part of the inner circle of our Lord’s friends.
+There must have been something in them that particularly endeared them to Him.
+We know that Peter was a leader among the apostles and a bold confessor of faith.
+John was “the disciple whom Jesus loved.”
+James was the first of the apostles to die as a martyr.
+It’s encouraging to see that Peter, despite all his faults, his many mistakes, and even his shameful denial of Christ, was still one of the Lord’s closest friends.
+This gives us hope that, with all our flaws, we too may be dear to Christ.

-The lesson from this choosing of three out of the whole band for peculiar privileges is that while Jesus loves all His friends, there are certain ones whom He takes into closer confidence than the others.
-There are degrees of nearness to Him, even in this world.
-Should we not strive to be among those who, by disposition and by service, win their way to the closest places?
-We must remember that those who serve most are chiefest.
+This special choosing of three disciples for greater privileges shows us that while Jesus loves all His followers, some are taken into closer confidence than others.
+Even in this life, there are degrees of nearness to Him.
+Shouldn’t we strive to be among those who, by our devotion and service, draw closer to the Lord?
+Let’s remember that those who serve the most are often closest to Him.